-The Twitter App Is Getting A Slight Facelift Today
+The "Me" Tab Is Gone From The Twitter iPhone App

 And links on Twitter will open in Safari on the iPhone.

 Previously, the Twitter app opened links in its own browser, which meant you would have to enter your usernames and passwords for any paywalled site (ahem, Wall Street Journal) that you visited via a Twitter link.
-Now, if you're already logged into a site on Safari, you won't have reenter that information.
+Now, if you're already logged into a site on Safari, you won't have re-enter that information.

 The reply button will look like a speech bubble rather than an arrow, and Twitter is tweaking its typeface.
 Profile pics will be round instead of square.